-Fiscal Year 2018 saw the Agency continue to see growth in waste being delivered to the transfer station by third party customers that assisted in reducing the overall tipping fee paid by Members.
-The Agency's Glenview Transfer Station (GTS) processes and provides for disposal of waste delivered by the members and customers of the Agency.
-Under the terms of the Groot disposal contract the FY 2018 operational year the disposal rate was \$44.74 per tons for transporting the waste to the landfill.
+Fiscal Year 2020 and the outbreak of covid-19 resulted in the Agency seeing a slight decrease in both member waste and commercial waste deliveries.
+Covid-19 had a greater impact on the commercial activity as the State of Illinois issued and operated under stay at home order.
+The resulting slowdown of the commercial deliveries did impact waste flows in March and April but for the full year the Agency still generated over \$1,238,000 of revenue to offset operational costs of the Agency.
+The Agency's Glenview Transfer Station (GTS) processes and provides for disposal of waste delivered by the members and customers of the Agency totaling 352,428 tons.
+Under the terms of the Groot disposal contract the FY 2020 operational year the disposal rate was \$46.33 per tons for transporting the waste to the landfill after the July 1, 2019 fuel tax adjustment.

-The amount of waste delivered to the Agency from all sources totaled 336,632 tons, almost identical to FY 2017's total of 336,637 tonnage.
 The transfer station continues to be driven by components of the new operating contract, Groot Industries is required to deliver at least 100 tons per day of outside waste, and the continued improvement in the economy in the region.
-Member waste, as defined by their project use agreement, as mentioned earlier decreased by 1,335 tons to a total of 241,852 tons and there was no operational issues in disposing of the waste during the fiscal year.
+Member waste, as defined by their project use agreement, as mentioned earlier decreased by only 754 tons to a total of 252,100 tons and there was no operational issues in disposing of the waste during the fiscal year.

-The non-member tonnage delivered to the GTS was consistent with FY 2017 at a total of 94,780 tons of material from all outside users of the transfer station.
+The non-member tonnage delivered to the GTS also saw a decrease in FY 2020 of 4,972 tons to a total of 100,328 tons of material from all outside users of the transfer station.
 The continued usage of the transfer station by small commercial customers due to the Agency's pricing structure and Groot (driven by modifications to the operating contract requiring Groot to deliver outside commercial waste) adds both revenue and operational efficiencies at the transfer station.
-Revenue from the non-member waste and small commercial haulers stayed consistent at \$1,191,235 in comparison with FY 2017's total of \$1,134,809.
+Revenue from the non-member waste and small commercial haulers brought in a total of \$1,238,878 in comparison with FY 2019's total of \$1,297,225.